Buxus sempervirens: Pests and diseases

 A pest which spreads through Buxus sempervirens is Cydalima perspectalis, the box tree moth.
 A kind of box, B. microphylla is more injured by C. perspectalis than B. sempervirens.

 Uses

+The boxwood is identified with the Hebrew word תְאַשּׁוּר tə’aššûr oft-mentioned in the Book of Isaiah.
+Catholic households in climates where palms are scarce or nonexistent often use boxwood twigs instead to adorn their crosses on Palm Sunday.

 Wood

-Slow growth of box renders the wood ("boxwood") very hard (possibly the hardest in Europe) and heavy, and free of grain produced by growth rings, making it ideal for cabinet-making, the crafting of flutes and oboes, engraving, marquetry, woodturning, tool handles, mallet heads and as a substitute for ivory; the wood is yellow in color.
+Slow growth of box renders the wood ("boxwood") very hard (possibly the hardest in Europe along with Cornus mas) and heavy, and free of grain produced by growth rings, making it ideal for cabinet-making, the crafting of flutes and oboes, engraving, marquetry, woodturning, tool handles, mallet heads and as a substitute for ivory; the wood is yellow in color.
 "Digging sticks" fashioned by Neanderthals more than 170,000 years ago in Italy were made from boxwood.
 The British wood-engraver Thomas Bewick pioneered the use of boxwood blocks for wood-engraving.

 In Old English, a box was originally a receptacle made of boxwood.

 Medicinal plant

 The leaves were formerly used in place of quinine, and as a fever reducer.

 Buxus sempervirens is a medicinal plant used to treat many diseases.
 It contains steroidal alkaloids such as cyclobuxine.
 It also contains flavonoids.

 B. sempervirens was not known for its medical use until the beginning of the 1600s.
 After this it was found that the leaves (containing alkaloids, oils and tannin), the bark (containing chlorophyll, wax, resin, lignin and minerals) and the oil from the wood had a medical effect.
 It then was used to treat gout, urinary tract infections, intestinal worms, chronic skin problems, syphilis, hemorrhoids, epilepsy, headache and piles, but also had the reputation of curing leprosy, rheumatism, HIV, fever and malaria.
 For treating malaria it was used as a substitute for quinine, but because of the side effects and the fact that there are better medicinal alternatives than B. sempervirens it is normally not used any more to treat these diseases.

 Homeopaths still make use of the leaves against rheumatism.
 While herbalists have used box leaf tea to lower fevers, it is very rarely used today.

 In Turkey, where the plant is called Adi şimşir, this tea (one glass a day) is still consumed for antihelminthic, diaphoretic, and cholagogue purposes.
 Also, the leaves from B. sempervirens were used as an auburn hair dye.

 The plant Buxus sempervirens has been well investigated chemically.
 During late 1980s, Dildar Ahmed while working on his PhD thesis under the supervision of Prof Atta-ur-Rahman, isolated a number of steroidal alkaloids from the leaves of the plant.
 A new system of nomenclature for buxus alkaloids was also proposed based on buxane nucleus.
 He also isolated a flavonoid glycoside, and named it galactobuxin based on the fact that it contains a galactose ring.